 Intermittent fasting can be done multiple ways.
 One of the most common protocols is to fast for 16 hours, then consuming your normal amount of daily calories in an 8 hour feeding window.

 In extremes, it’s easy to see that with sleep deprivation your memory suffers dramatically.
-But with our busy lives, many of us don’t think about sleep as a bridge to memory enhancement.
+However, with our busy lives, many of us don’t think about sleep as a bridge to memory enhancement.

 A study by Beth Israel Deaconess Medical Center found “a good night’s sleep triggers changes in the brain that help to improve memory”.